Transit DMZ FAQ¶

 Since Transit DMZ is independent from how a Spoke VPC is connected, it works with both the Transit VPC where a Spoke VPC deploys Aviatrix gateways and the Native TGW Spoke VPCs where no Aviatrix gateway is deployed in the Spoke VPC.

-For the 4.1 release, Transit DMZ can only intercepts traffic between north and south (on-prem and VPCs) and Egress and Ingress traffic.
-Transit DMZ does not see east west traffic (between two VPCs).
+Transit DMZ intercepts traffic between north and south (on-prem and VPCs), east-west (VPC to VPC) and Egress and Ingress traffic.

 How does Transit DMZ actually work?¶